richsalz/draft-use-tls13/draft-ietf-uta-require-tls13.md

 Secondly, the original key exchange methods specified for the protocol, namely RSA key exchange and finite field Diffie-Hellman, suffer from several weaknesses.
-Similarly, to securely deploy the protocol, these key exchange methods must be disabled.
+Similarly, to securely deploy the protocol, most of these key exchange methods must be disabled.
 See {{?I-D.ietf-tls-deprecate-obsolete-kex}} for details.